-- A. The Group's interest rate risk mainly comes from short-term borrowings issued at floating rates and long-term borrowing, which exposes the Group to cash flow interest rate risk.
-As a policy of the Group, a fixed interest rate is maintained for at least 40% of borrowings.
-For 2021 and 2020, the Group's borrowings issued at floating rates were mainly denominated in New Taiwan dollars. - B. If the interest rates of borrowing NTD and USD increases or decreases by 1%, while all other factors remain constant, the net profit after tax for 2021 and 2020 is an increase of \$5,600 and \$0, respectively, mainly due to the interest expense changes caused by the floating interest rate.
+A. The Company's interest rate risk mainly comes from short-term borrowings issued at floating rates, short-term bills payable and long-term borrowing, which exposes the Company to cash flow interest rate risk.
+The Company's policy is to maintain at least 40% of the borrowings at fixed interest rates, which can be achieved through interest rate swap when necessary.
+For 2021 and 2020, the Company's borrowings issued at floating rates were mainly denominated in New Taiwan dollars.

+B. If the interest rates of borrowing NTD increases or decreases by 1%, while all other factors remain constant, the net profit after tax for 2021 and 2020 is an increase of NT\$5,600 and NT\$0, respectively, mainly due to the interest expense changes caused by the floating interest rate.